Main sections of this help document:

 Include Vizier tables.

-Browse is provided by the Laboratory for High Energy Astrophysics at NASA/Goddard Space Flight Center.
+Browse is provided by the Astrophysics Science Division at NASA/Goddard Space Flight Center.
 If using this service made a significant contribution to a research project, please make the following acknowledgment in any resulting publication:

 "This research has made use of data obtained through the High Energy Astrophysics Science Archive Research Center Online Service, provided by the NASA/Goddard Space Flight Center."